 “I don’t feel sorry for myself.
 Everything that happened were my decision.
 I’m a grown-ass man.
 I’m playing in New York City.
 It sucked because i didn’t play well.
 I get to bounce back and come back next year.
 I’m not going to quit.”

-“I went through a lot of adversity.
-You go through injuries.
-I lost my confidence this year.
-It’s about bouncing back and showing who I am through these tough times.
+Before the seasson started Noah tried to be optimistic.
+“It’s about bouncing back and showing who I am through these tough times.
 It can really show what you are made of.”

 Noah served a suspension for using a banned substance.
 He says he accidentally ingested selective androgen receptor modulate LGD 4033.
 It is similar to anabolic steroids.
 He was in the midst of his recovery from knee surgery when he made the decision (accidentally) to take the banned substance.
 He admitted to a level of addiction in which he experienced withdrawal.
 But now you wonder if he took the substance because he saw the handwriting on the wall and he was desperate.

 “I know I did it because I wanted to be there for the squad and I wanted to be better and I wanted to be alright.
 I was hurt.
 So it’s definitely a hell of a learning experience, definitely an uppercut to the face.”